 While there is a wide range of brand, style, and color choices for antifouling paint, this type of boat paint generally comes in three types: ablative, hard, and hybrid.

 - Ablative bottom paint: Best for slow-moving boats.
 It is designed to wear paint away gradually to release more biocides as the boat moves through the water, and it is also referred to as ‘self-polishing’ paint.
-It prevents build up of old paint, which makes re-painting easier.
+It prevents old paint from building up, which makes re-painting easier.

 - Hard bottom paint: Best for fast boats and powerboats.
 Biocide gradually wears away instead of the paint, which allows the water to penetrate deeper until the biocide is depleted.
-This paint is tough with a hard coating that is durable and long-lasting, but must be removed for repainting.
+This paint has a durable hard coating, but it must be removed for repainting.

 - Hybrid paint: Suitable for nearly all types of boats.
 This paint type combines the best qualities of hard and ablative paint (it is also known as semi-hard ablative paint), and it provides a hard, smooth surface that is resistant to buildup.